Did negligence contribute to the death of a loved one?

 Wrongful death cases are heart-rending and difficult to navigate because they typically involve family members who have suffered the loss of a loved one.
 In Virginia, in order to pursue a wrongful death claim and recover damages for the beneficiaries, one has to prove that the death was caused by the defendant’s wrongful conduct and that such conduct created a natural, direct series of events that lead to the death.

-Burnett & Williams handles wrongful death cases in Virginia from our seven locations.
+Burnett & Williams handles wrongful death cases in Virginia from our six locations.

-Talk to a lawyer and find out if you have a case, call (800) 969-1650, chat, or email.
+Talk to an attorney and find out if you have a case, call (800) 969-1650, chat, or email.
 We’re here to help make that determination.
 The consultation is free.

 If your circumstances prevent you from traveling to our office, we will come to you.